esdrassantos06/zipway/README.md

 This will start both the backend and frontend services.
 The application will be available at:
 - Frontend: http://localhost:3000
 - Backend API: http://localhost:8000

+### Deployment Setup

+#### Backend (Render)
+1. Push your code to a Git repository
+2. Create a new Web Service on Render connected to your repository
+3. Set the build command to `pip install -r requirements.txt`
+4. Set the start command to `uvicorn app.main:app --host 0.0.0.0 --port $PORT`
+5. Add the environment variables from the `.env` file
+6. Deploy the service

+#### Frontend (Vercel)
+1. Push your code to a Git repository
+2. Import the project into Vercel
+3. Set the environment variables
+4. Deploy the project
+5. Configure your custom domain (zipway-shortener.me)

+#### Keep Backend Alive
+1. Create an account on UptimeRobot
+2. Add a new HTTP(s) monitor
+3. Set the URL to your backend ping endpoint (https://your-backend.onrender.com/ping)
+4. Set the monitoring interval to 5 minutes

 ## 📁 Project Structure